 Heat pump water heater is a well-established technology that provides hot water for bathing.
-It also removes heat and lower the temperature of the room where it’s installed.
+It also removes heat and lowers the temperature of the room where it’s installed.
 It uses electricity to move the heat to another place using a reverse refrigeration system similar to refrigerators and air conditioners.
 It can be either a stand-alone water heating system, or used as combination water heating and space cooling.
 Rather than generate heat directly, it gathers heat from the surrounding air and transfers it into a tank to heat water.
 Therefore, it can be two to three times more energy efficient than conventional electric resistance water heaters.

-Heat pump water heaters do not operate efficiently in cold spaces so it should be installed in a space with warm climate, between 7-32°C, to have enough air to power the heat pump such as basement or garage.
-Heat pump water heaters operate very efficiently in the Philippines since our climate temperature usually range between 21 °C (70 °F) to 32 °C (90 °F) and we have high humidity.
-The fan at the top of Heat Pump Tank Water heater pulls air from the surrounding space through an evaporator.
+Heat pump water heaters do not operate efficiently in cold spaces so it should be installed in a space with warm climate, between 7-32°C, to have enough air to power the heat pump such as the basement or garage.
+Heat pump water heaters operate very efficiently in the Philippines since our climate temperature usually ranges between 21 °C (70 °F) to 32 °C (90 °F) and we have high humidity.
+The fan at the top of the Heat Pump Tank Water heater pulls air from the surrounding space through an evaporator.
 Heat is absorbed from the air by the refrigerant in the evaporator.
 It runs through a compressor which raises the temperature and pressure.
 Lastly, the heated refrigerant is passed through the condenser coil around the tank and transfers the heat to the water.